 Please note that the validation process for the Extended Validation certificates is more complex, so be sure to familiarize yourself with the needed requirements.

 Once you receive your SSL certificate along with the respective CA intermediate certs, contact us and our admins will install the SSL cert immediately on your server regardless on whether you have WHM/cPanel, DirectAdmin, Webmin or your Linux VPS is without a control panel.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply initiate a chat session or create a ticket after which our 24/7 available admins will help you in every step of the SSL ordering process.
+Of course you won’t have to create the KEY and the CSR if you use one of our Linux VPS Hosting services, in which case you can simply initiate a chat session or create a ticket after which our 24/7 tech support will help you with the steps above.
+The only thing you’ll have to do yourself is order one of the SSL certificates we offer through our website.